OliLoftus/golden_square/phase-2/recipe.md

 # {{PROBLEM}} Function Design Recipe

-Copy this into a `recipe.md` in your project and fill it out.

 ## 1. Describe the Problem

 As a user
-So that I can manage my time
+So that I can improve my grammar
-I want to see an estimate of reading time for a text, assuming that I can read 200 words a minute.
+I want to verify that a text starts with a capital letter and ends with a suitable sentence-ending punctuation mark

 ## 2. Design the Function Signature